 The seminar activities will be largely focused on developing research skills.
 Furthermore, the practical activities from Year 1 will be enhanced to cover further sporting activities, such as athletics and health and fitness training.

 Other topics studied include learning and memory, brain-mind interactions, and language and communication.
 Finally, you will discuss social cognition and learn about group processes and dynamics.

 Other topics studied include moral development, intelligence, decision making and deductive reasoning, and problem solving.
-You will also complete a dissertation on a topic of your choice relating to sport psychology.

 The Sport Psychology degree programme represents the first step towards a professional career in Sport Psychology.
 As the course is accredited by the British Psychological Society, it allows students to apply for Graduate Basis for Chartered Membership (GBC).
 Graduates of Sport Psychology go on to work as Sport Psychologists in professional sports, work on health-based exercise intervention programmes and wider community-based projects.
 Other career routes of past graduates have included performance enhancement specialists and lifestyle consultants.